nudataviz/project-fall25-metln/METLN/src/tables.md

 For both events and event types, the overarching type is an object with a series of key vals where the vals are events/event types
 Ideally, this would be an array for iteration, but the code does not function without.
 Need to revisit to make sure nothing is being overlooked.
 When changing to an array, it sometimes works but the array is shown as having 0 items.
 May be a non-issues */
-//Creating separate array with details on each individual event
+//Below code creates an object with key : val pairs where each key is an event name, val = an array with each transaction for that event

 const chosenEvents = {}
 for (const row of transactionArray) {